ecds/readux/DEPLOYNOTES.rst

 `digitaledition-jekylltheme` as well as the specific branch that it uses to power the export functionality.

+In the requirements/dev.txt, module Pygments is specified to be 2.1 because newer versions will not build correctly and throw an uncompilable regex error.

 ------

 Bootstrapping a development environment